The Bylaws of Foshay's SSC

 Section B: Term of Office

 B1- Terms: Council members shall be elected for two year terms.
 At the first regular meeting of the council, each member’s current term of office shall be determined and the minutes shall reflect each member’s term.
-The exception to the two year term will be to the elected 8th grade members and 12th grade members who can not continue to serve the full 2 year term due to culmination/graduation.
+The exception to the two year term will be to the elected 12th grade members who can not continue to serve the full 2 year term due to culmination/graduation.

 B2- Member resignation: If a member resigns their position will be filled by an alternate.
 The alternate will complete the term held by the resigning member.

 B3- Alternate elections: One alternate for the parent/ student side and one alternate teacher/ other staff side will be elected.

 Section C: Voting Rights